bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-pingone-saml-sso-for-bitrise.md

 You can check which Organization member has switched from the usual login flow to the SAML SSO one if you [check their statuses](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) on the **People** page.
 Once all in, you can [enforce SAML SSO](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement) as the only gateway to the Organization.

-{% include message_box.html type="note" title="SAML SSO on Bitrise" content=" If you’d like to learn more about SAML SSO on Bitrise, check out our SAML SSO in organizations guide. "%}
+{% include message_box.html type="note" title="Signing up to Bitrise with SAML SSO" content=" If you’d like to learn more about SAML SSO on Bitrise, in particular how to sign up to Bitrise with an Organization's SAML SSO, check out our [SAML SSO in organizations guide](/team-management/organizations/saml-sso-in-organizations/#signing-up-to-bitrise-with-saml-sso). "%}

 {% include banner.html banner_text="Set up PingOne SSO" url="https://app.bitrise.io/me/profile#/overview" button_text="Go to your organization" %}